ScialdoneLab/SCOPRO/README.md

 ### Visualization of conserved/ not conserved genes between late 2 cells stage and in vitro clusters

- We can visualize which are the markers of the late 2 cells stage that are conserved/ not conserved in cluter 2.
+ We can visualize which are the markers of the late 2 cells stage that are conserved/ not conserved in cluster 2.
 As expected the Zscan4 family genes are conserved.
 ```r
 common_genes <- select_common_genes(analysis_2cell, marker_stages, selected_stages, "Late_2_cell", cluster_es_vitro, "2")